Can You Use Olive Oil to Fry?

 Which Olive Oils are Best for Deep Frying?

-For deep frying, it's best to opt for regular or 'pure' olive oil over extra virgin varieties.
+For deep frying, it's best to opt for regular olive oil over extra virgin varieties.
 Again, this is due to the higher smoke point, which can withstand the high temperatures of frying without the oil degrading.

 Unusual ideas for deep-frying